n-armstrong/fosc/README.md

 ```
 ![](./docs/img/music-maker-6.png)

-<br>Rhythm cells are repeated cyclically when the length of 'divisions' is less than the length of 'durations'.
+<br>Rhythm cells are repeated cyclically when the length of *divisions* is less than the length of *durations*.
 ```supercollider
 a = FoscMusicMaker();
 b = a.(durations: 1/4 !
 4, divisions: #[1,1,1,1,1]);